CedarvilleCS/Gradel/README.md

 # Gradel Setup Instructions
 _This guide assumes that you have a LAMP stack set up.
-If you don't, following [these instructions](http://howtoubuntu.org/how-to-install-lamp-on-ubuntu).
+If you don't, follow [these instructions](http://howtoubuntu.org/how-to-install-lamp-on-ubuntu).
 There's only about five steps that are needed._

 You may also want to set the ServerName for use in some of the later steps.
 Adding `ServerName localhost` in `/etc/apache2/apache2.conf` will work.